 butter + maple syrup for serving

-whisk the first 5 ingredients in large bowl to blend. whisk milk, pumpkin, egg yolks, melted butter + vanilla in medium bowl to blend well. add liquid pumpkin mixture to dry ingredients; whisk just until smooth (batter will be thick).
+Whisk the first 5 ingredients (all dry ingredients) in a large bowl to blend.
+Whisk milk, pumpkin, egg yolks, melted butter + vanilla (all wet ingredients) in a separate medium bowl to blend well.
+Add liquid pumpkin mixture to dry ingredients; whisk just until smooth (batter will be thick).

-spray large nonstick skillet with canola oil; heat over medium heat. working in batches, pour batter by 1/3 cupfuls into skillet. cook until bubbles form on surface of pancakes + bottoms are brown, about 1 1/2 minutes per side. repeat with remaining batter, spraying skillet with oil between batches. serve with butter + syrup.print this recipe
+Spray a large nonstick skillet with canola oil; heat over medium heat.
+Working in batches, pour batter by 1/3 cupfuls into skillet.
+Cook until bubbles form on surface of pancakes + bottoms are brown, about 1 1/2 minutes per side.
+Repeat with remaining batter, spraying skillet with oil between batches.
+Serve hot with butter + syrup. print this recipe